zefeiO/online-code-tester/README.md

 ## RESTful-API
 All APIs are guarded by an authentication middleware that checks the jwt, which should be present in `Auth` field within the header.
 * `POST /api/task`<br>
-    Submit task with source files for testing, which are stored in directory "/tests/{test_id}".
-The server then pushes the test request to redis and the test request will be processed by a code runner process.
+    Submit task with source files for testing, which are stored in directory "/tests/{test_id}". <br>
+    The server then pushes the test request to redis and the test request will be processed by a code runner process. <br>
+    Add a new row in the test table with the status being "not completed".
     >Request body
     ```
     {